BlueBrain/sonata-extension/source/sonata_simulation.rst

 synapse_replay (spikes)
 ~~~~~~~~~~~~~~~~~~~~~~~

 Spike events are created from the cells indicated in a file and delivered to their post synaptic targets.
+The weights of the replay synapses are set at t=0 ms and are not altered by any delayed connection.

 .. table::